 The peaks and dips performance of the Razer Hammerhead True Wireless is alright.
 Most of the mid-mid and high-mid range is recessed, which will push vocals and leads to the back of the mix.
 The large peak in high-mid/low-treble, as well as the peaks in mid-treble, will make some higher frequency voices or instruments sound piercing and sharp.

 The weighted harmonic distortion of the Razer Hammerhead True Wireless is decent.
-Most frequencies fall within very good limits, except in the treble range, though even there it rarely goes too high.
-This should result in fairly clear and pure audio reproduction.
+There's a couple of peaks in the treble range but it may not be noticeable to all listeners.
+Otherwise, the rest of the frequency responses fall within good limits and should result in fairly clear and pure audio reproduction.

 The recording quality of the microphone on these headphones is disappointing.
-Like most Bluetooth headphones, speech transmitted or recorded with this mic sounds muffled and lacking in detail.
+While your voice is still understandable, it sounds muffled and lacking in detail.

 Update 02/24/2020: We tested latency with gaming mode enabled and measured 111ms of latency on PC, 22ms on Android, and only 6ms on iPhone.
-This is a big reduction in latency overall, but the difference will likely only be noticeable on mobile.
+This significantly reduces latency overall, but the difference will likely only be noticeable on mobile devices.

 These headphones are Bluetooth-only.

-These headphones can only be used via Bluetooth on PCs and aren't compatible with the PS4.
-While their latency is lower than most Bluetooth headphones, it still may be too high for more competitive gamers.
+These headphones can only be used on Bluetooth-enabled PCs and aren't compatible at all with the PS4.
+Although they have lower latency than most other Bluetooth headphones, you may find the latency still too high for competitive gaming.

 These Bluetooth-only headphones aren't compatible with the Xbox One.

-The Apple AirPods Pro Truly Wireless are better truly wireless in-ears than the Razer Hammerhead True Wireless as they're much more comfortable, feel more premium, and have a much better-balanced sound profile.
-On the other hand, the listening experience is more consistent among users with the Hammerhead, and with gaming mode enabled, their latency is lower on non-iOS devices.
+The Apple AirPods Pro Truly Wireless are better truly wireless in-ears than the Razer Hammerhead True Wireless.
+The Apple are much more comfortable, feel more premium, and have a much better-balanced sound profile.
+On the other hand, the listening experience is more consistent among users with the Razer, and with gaming mode enabled, their latency is lower on non-iOS devices.